What is Scrapebox?

 So how to use Scrapebox for keyword research?

-Using Scrapebox you can discover scrape and create a list of keywords which can be helpful to find some great long tail keywords.
+Using Scrapebox you can discover scrape and create a list of keywords which can be helpful to find some great long tail keywords and LSI keywords.

 All right, let’s do this!